DenWav/EctoTokens/extending.md

 reason to never return false, though.
 You should only return true if the setup meets the required specifications for your plugin.

+The `validate()` method is also kind-of like the pseduo-constructor for your Config class.
+This should contain "startup" code for your plugin to run as well, which can include re-formatting String inputs or whatever else you like.

 Convenience methods for the `validate()` method are in the [Configs](src/main/java/com/demonwav/ectotokens/config/Configs.java) class.